Frequently Asked Questions

 3. Is Western style taught?

 At this time, there is not enough interest in IHSA Zone IV Region 4 to hold Western classes in competitions.
-Interested riders are welcomed to contact us about future changes or a desire to switch to English.
+Interested riders are welcome to contact us about future changes or a desire to switch to English.

 4. How much does it cost to join the team?